isdanryan/AbleCase/readme.md

 In order to stick to the given brief, i've chosen to go with a slightly off black mixed with white for the backgrounds, and use a light grey/ off white to make the user input areas stand out more.
 For the various buttons, I intend to use the commonly used Red, Blue and Green for specific actions, such as Red for a delete action.

-Content is generated soley off data held in the database, and as such I do not need to worry about any content text, apart from names and labels.
+Content is generated solely off data held in the database, and as such I do not need to worry about any content text, apart from names and labels.

-### Typogrophy
+### Typography
-After discussing it through during the initial design phase, the client does not have any specific fonts in mind, so I have chosen to leverage Bootstraps default fonts as the provide the clean and modern feel requried.
+After discussing it through during the initial design phase, the client does not have any specific fonts in mind, so I have chosen to leverage Bootstraps default fonts as the provide the clean and modern feel required.

 ### Wireframes
 Below are a set of initial drafts for the overall design and layout for the application.
-By sticking with the clean and simple design requested by the client and utilising Bootstrap 5, it was possible to keep alot of the key views following the same layout.
+By sticking with the clean and simple design requested by the client and utilizing Bootstrap 5, it was possible to keep a lot of the key views following the same layout.

 ### Login screen
 It has been decided that the same design will be used for both the User login and the Client Portal login.